 Confusing isn't it?
-You're browsing through all these descriptions wondering which counsellor to contact, maybe you're a bit confused about all the different ways of working that are described or, more critically, whether counselling can help you anyway. if working with me is something you're considering, can I suggest that you take a few minutes (just four) to watch the video I have prepared (scroll down to the bottom of this page and click in the Video section).
+You're browsing through all these descriptions wondering which counsellor to contact, maybe you're a bit confused about all the different ways of working that are described or, more critically, whether counselling can help you anyway. if working with me is something you're considering, can I suggest that you take a few minutes to watch one (or both) of the videos I have prepared (scroll down to the bottom of this page and click in the Video section).
 I reckon it's important that you get a 'flavour' of the person who you might share some professional time with.
 I admit that the video won't exactly be overwhelmed with Oscar nominations, but I hope you find it helpful in your decision making.
 If you use LinkedIn, you can read a little more about me here too - http://uk.linkedin.com/in/counselling - (apologies for the lack of a hyperlink just there but guess you know that you just can just cut and paste the link in your browser).